Mechanism for the efficient homogeneous nucleation of ice in a weakly-ionized, ultra-cold plasma: Nucleation from negative ions

-An observed feature of the Caltech ice dusty plasma experiment is that initiation of nucleation requires operation above a threshold pressure but once nucleation has begun, it proceeds faster and yields larger particles at pressures lower than this threshold; this feature is seen no matter what species of background gas is used. \ For example, \citet{marshallIdentificationAccretionGrain2017f} observed that the threshold for nucleation of ice grains\ in an argon plasma containing a small amount of water vapor was 600 mT but, once nucleated, the ice grains would grow quickly at lower pressures. \ The main plasma parameters that change with neutral pressure are electron temperature and ion density.
-The electron temperature decreases with increased pressure while the density has a non-monotonic behavior, first increasing and then decreasing.
+An observed feature of the Caltech ice dusty plasma experiment is that initiation of nucleation requires operation above a threshold pressure but once nucleation has begun, it proceeds faster and yields larger particles at pressures lower than this threshold; this feature is seen no matter what species of background gas is used. \ For example, \citet{marshallIdentificationAccretionGrain2017f} observed that the threshold for nucleation of ice grains\ in an argon plasma containing a small amount of water vapor was 600 mT but, once nucleated, the ice grains would grow quickly at lower pressures. \ The main plasma parameters that change with neutral pressure are electron temperature and ion density. \citet{boraMeasurementsPlasmaParameters2013} has shown that for a plasma with similar parameters the electron temperature decreases with increased pressure while the density has a non-monotonic behavior, first increasing and then decreasing (see Fig.10 in \citet{boraMeasurementsPlasmaParameters2013}).
 The production of negative ions is likely strongly affected by electron temperature because the electron affinity is comparable to electron temperatures whereas the effect of electron density is expected to be less because, unlike electron affinity, there is no resonance-like condition.

 A related observed feature of the Caltech ice dusty plasma is that nucleation does not occur if there is too much rf power.
 Specifically, \citet{chaiStudyMorphologyGrowth2015} reported that rf power must not be higher than a certain value (0.5 W) but then once nucleation occurred the rf power could be increased and then the ice grains would grow to a large size.
-Operation above a critical rf power likely corresponds to operating above a critical electron temperature suggesting that nucleation is inhibited if the temperature of bulk electrons exceeds some critical value.
+Operation above a critical rf power likely corresponds to operating above a critical electron temperature suggesting that nucleation is inhibited if the temperature of bulk electrons exceeds some critical value; Fig. 6 in \citet{boraMeasurementsPlasmaParameters2013} shows that the electron temperature increases with rf power.

-This suggests that the bulk electron temperature should not be so high as to knock electrons off from electronegative ions.
-The most likely candidates for forming negative ions in a plasma containing water molecules are atomic hydrogen, atomic or molecular oxygen, and hydroxyl radicals; electron affinities $E_{a}$ for these species are listed in Table 1.
+This suggests that the bulk electron temperature should not be so high as to knock electrons off from negative ions.
+The most likely candidates for forming negative ions in a plasma containing water molecules are atomic hydrogen, atomic or molecular oxygen, and hydroxyl radicals; electron affinities $E_{a}$ for these species are listed in Table 2.